 African elephant are secure and expanding, primarily in southern Africa, numbers are continuing to fall in other areas, particularly in central Africa and parts of East Africa.
-With around 500,000 elephants left on the continent, the species is regarded as vulnerable, although certain populations are being poached towards extinction.
+With an estimated 415,000 elephants left on the continent, the species is regarded as vulnerable, although certain populations are being poached towards extinction.

 Asian elephant numbers have dropped by at least 50% over the last three generations, and they’re still in decline today.
-With only around 45,000 left in the wild, the species is classified as endangered.
+With only 40,000-50,000 left in the wild, the species is classified as endangered.

 And it is critical to conserve both African and Asian elephants since they play such a vital role in their ecosystems as well as contributing towards tourism and community incomes in many areas.

 So by helping protect elephants, we’re helping conserve their habitat, supporting local communities, and making sure natural resources are available for generations to come.

 WWF works to conserve elephants on both continents through specific programmes that aim to improve elephant protection and management, build capacity within range states, mitigate human-elephant conflict, and reduce poaching and the illegal ivory trade.

 How you can help

 - Don't buy ivory products.
 The illegal trade in ivory is one of the greatest threats to elephants today.

 - Buy and use sustainable palm oil.
 By purchasing certified sustainable palm oil, retailers, traders and manufacturers can help limit the conversion of Asian elephant habitat into oil palm plantations.
 Consumers can help by demanding that products contain only sustainable palm oil.